How I Developed This Recipe

 - Separate the leaves of the bok choy by pulling from the cut at the bottom of the stems.

 - Pour 4 tbsp dashi stock (liquid, not powder) into a saucepan and add ½ tbsp mirin, 1 tsp Japanese soy sauce (koikuchi shoyu),and ¼ tsp salt.
-Simmer for 1-2 minutes on medium heat, then add the enoki mushrooms and cook for a further 2 minutes.
+Boil for 1 minutes on medium heat, then reduce to a simmer, add the enoki mushrooms and cook for a further 2 minutes.

-- Turn off the heat, add the bok choi and mix.
+- Turn off the heat, add the bok choy to the pan and mix.

 - Pour the contents of the pan into a heatproof mixing bowl and leave to cool for 2-3 minutes.
 Mixing gently will help it cool faster.